welldonestudio/welldonestudio.github.io/docs/Sending Transactions/Cosmos.md

 * Required for smart contract creation.
 And this field is also used for specifying contract methods and their parameters.

+### To [semi-optional]
+  * A hex-encoded chain address.
+Required for transactions with a recipient (all transactions except for contract creation).
+  * Contract creation occurs when there is no to value but there is a data value.
+### Gas Limit [optional]
+  * Optional parameter.
+Rarely useful to Dapp developers.

+### Gas Price [optional]
+  * Optional parameter - best used on private blockchains.

+### Value [optional]
+  * Hex-encoded value of the network's native currency to send.
+On the Main cosmos network, this is ether, which is denominated in wei, which is 1e-18 ether.
+  * Only required to send ether to the recipient from the initiating external account.
+### data [semi-optional]
+  * Required for smart contract creation.
+  * This field is also used for specifying contract methods and their parameters.

 ## 3. Example
 ```javascript
 const sendTransaction = async () => {